mmistakes/so-simple-theme/events/stancon2018/index.md

 Going to be a pressure cooker folks.
 Subject to change without notice.

+	Merrill Hall is where StanCon2018 happens.
+Exceptions are meals, after dinner activities and some tutorials (Scripps Hall).

 ## Wednesday, Jan 10

 ### Breakfast 7:30-9:00am

 ### Tutorials/Classes 8:00-10:00am
+Meet Merrill Hall to Asses Class Sizes, other room is Scripps Hall.

 * 8-10 am [Intro To Stan session 1](#intro) Jonah Sol Gabry, Mitzi Morris, Sean Talts
 * 8-9 am [Bayesian Decision Making for Executives and Those who Communicate with Them 1](#exec) Eric Novik, Jonathan Auerbach